temdisponivel/temdisponivellib_pygame/README.md

 Some components are ready, like two types of colliders (just temporary, because, hopefully, i`ll integrate Box2D soon), a sprite renderer, camera and transform.
 All very basic yet.
 There no good release yet.
 In development.
 Wanna help?
 Just let me know.

+See <a href=https://github.com/temdisponivel/serialcommunicator/blob/master/LICENSE>LICENSE</a> for information about MIT License.